×

 • Tibetan is spoken as a national language in: Nepal, Tibet.

 You will also get to know the continents where Malaysian and Tibetan speaking countries lie.
-Based on the number of people that speak these languages, the position of Malaysian language is 54 and position of Tibetan language is not available.
+Based on the number of people that speak these languages, the position of Malaysian language is 54 and position of Tibetan language is 29.
 Find all the information about these languages on Malaysian and Tibetan.

 Malaysian and Tibetan Language History